-So, you’ve got your domain name, and you’re your website is designed and developed, what now?
+So, you’ve got your domain name, and your website is designed and developed, what now?
 Well, this is probably the easiest part - picking your hosting.

 The chances are, if you’ve gone with a solution like Squarespace or Wix, they will have proprietary hosting built in, so your best bet would be to go with that.
 This should avoid any issues and will mean that their support services can help you out if you run into any problems along the way.